We are open for browsing!

 The library will be open to the public with some restrictions

-We are reopening our doors to the public on Monday, September 14, 2020.
-Anyone entering the building is required to wear a mask, use hand sanitizer, and practice social distancing.
+We are now open for browsing.
+Anyone entering the building is required to wear a mask and practice social distancing.
+We will also be recording names and phone numbers of visitors for contact tracing.
 No more than 10 total individuals will be allowed in the library at a time.
 Loitering will be discouraged.

 Computer access will be allowed by reservation only.
 Please contact the library in advance to reserve a time to use a computer.